 Some people take about 15 minutes per page and get the work done in 25 hours.

 How do I write SEO-friendly meta descriptions?

-The first step will be to use your target keywords as naturally as possible.
+The first step for SEO-friendly meta descriptions will be to use your target keywords as naturally as possible.
 Do not stuff the description with keywords or you may get penalized.
 The second step would be, to be honest, and not trick people into clicking through to your website.

 The latter can easily get you in trouble with search engines.

 Writing a good meta description is like placing a beautiful creative welcome mat out on your front porch.
 It attracts visitors and makes them feel at home with your website

 Plus, it will draw more click-throughs to your website and increase your traffic and possibly sales.
 Practice writing them till you get a feel for them, then write them for real.
 That way you can eliminate any mistakes and make those meta descriptions look great.